donapieppo/cmsino/README.md

 ## Usage

-gem 'cancan' in Gemfile and
+Add 'cancan' gem in Gemfile and

     $ rails g cancan:ability

-Example for controller
+Example for a Home controller

 ```ruby
 class HomeController < ApplicationController